-Although I certainly love a good chocolate chip cookie (preferably topped with some flaky salt), I’ll always choose a peanut butter cookie first.
-I’m a huge fan of the soft, chewy texture that’s slightly reminiscent of raw cookie dough (which I could eat by the spoonful all day), and peanut butter is definitely in my top 3 favorite foods.
-Incidentally, peanut butter is also Cody’s (my dog) favorite food; he’s always happy when we make these cookies because we let him lick the empty jar.
+I certainly love a good chocolate chip cookie (preferably topped with some flaky salt).
+But I'll always choose a peanut butter cookie first.
+I'm a huge fan of the soft, chewy texture that's reminiscent of raw cookie dough (which I could eat by the spoonful all day).
+Plus, peanut butter is definitely in my top 3 favorite foods.
+Incidentally, peanut butter is also Cody's (my dog) favorite food.
+He's always happy when we make these cookies because we let him lick the empty jar.

-This is best enjoyed warm straight from the oven with a generous scoop of vanilla ice cream.
-For easier clean up, we suggest using parchment paper at the bottom of the skillet.Print
+This chocolate chip peanut butter cookie is best enjoyed warm straight from the oven with a generous scoop of vanilla ice cream.
+For easier cleanup, we suggest using parchment paper at the bottom of the skillet.Print